Submission of AIAA Conference Papers to Journals

 Submitting your paper to a journal of AIAA is simple: Access ScholarOne Manuscripts at

-Supply the names and contact information for five suggested reviewers.
+Supply the names and contact information for suggested reviewers, as requested.
 Upload your double-spaced manuscript to the AIAA ScholarOne Manuscripts site.
-You may simplify formatting requirements by using the optional Journals template ( Microsoft Word and LaTeX versions available); the template for Conference Papers may be used so long as the text is double-spaced.
+You may prepare your manuscript using the optional Journals templates (Microsoft Word and LaTeX); the AIAA template for Conference Papers also may be used so long as the text is double-spaced.

 Authors MUST provide the full history of any paper submitted, including all relevant conference information (name of conference, location, dates, and, if available, your assigned paper number) and other relevant information such as copyright status.
 Failure to provide this information violates AIAA’s Ethical Standards for Authors.
 For guidelines on author obligations, descriptions of specific types of publication ethics violations, and resulting author sanctions, please refer to the AIAA Ethical Standards for Publications.